arjepsen/FreeBrewie-SOM/Docs/FreeBrewie_SOM_Architecture_Notes_2026-06-22.md

 1. keep current comms baseline intact
 2. keep DRM target display path intact
-3. keep `Screen_boot` as the current visible bring-up screen
+3. treat `Screen_boot` as the current live status/debug screen until it is renamed
+4. keep a true animated boot/splash screen as a separate future startup phase
-4. improve the boot screen only enough to prove the data path cleanly
+5. improve the live status screen only enough to prove the data path cleanly
+6. bring touch/input back into `BrewieApp`
-5. only then grow toward fuller home/fault screens and later touch/input integration
+7. only then grow toward fuller home/fault screens

-This avoids mixing first-display bring-up with broader UI redesign.
+This avoids mixing live status, future boot animation, and broader UI redesign.